 Wolverine Animal - Facts and Adaptations

 The wolverine is the largest member of the mustelidae, the weasels, it is stocky, muscular and looks more like a small bear though is the size of a medium dog.
-It has a reputation for toughness and strength beyond its size being prepared to tackle prey much larger than itself (and tbh they're a bit fed up with the whole x-men thing now).
+It has a reputation for toughness and strength beyond its size being prepared to tackle prey much larger than itself.

 Average Weight: 9 to 25kg (20-55 lbs)